Voice AI Agent Pricing in India: What to Expect in 2026

 How Bolti Prices Voice AI Calls

-Bolti charges ₹7 per minute, all-in, on a pay-as-you-go basis.
-There's no monthly seat fee, no minimum commitment, and no credit card required to start.
+Bolti charges ₹6 per minute, all-in, on a pay-as-you-go basis.
+There is no monthly seat fee, no minimum commitment, and no credit card required to start.
 You get 50 free minutes to test with real phone calls before spending anything.

-For context, here's what that looks like at different call volumes:
+For context, here is what that looks like at different call volumes for a typical business in Mumbai or Bangalore:

 These numbers are predictable.
-You're not guessing at token counts or STT seconds — you pay for the minutes your agent is on the phone.
-See the full pricing breakdown on Bolti's pricing page for current rates and any volume tiers.
+You are not guessing at token counts or STT seconds — you pay for the minutes your agent is on the phone.
+See the full pricing breakdown on Bolti's pricing page for current rates and volume tiers.

 What Hidden Costs Should You Watch For?